 Lightly grease a 9-inch square, loose-bottomed baking tin.

-Melt the butter in a small saucepan and stir in the sugar.
+Melt butter in a small saucepan and stir in sugar.
 Then add cracker crumbs and stir to combine all ingredients thoroughly.

-Press the mixture firmly into the base of the tin, using a glass or even the heel of your hand.
+Press mixture firmly into base of tin, using a glass or even the heel of your hand.

 In a stand mixer, or with a hand whisk, beat cream cheese into ricotta until smooth.
-Add the honey or agave nectar, the lemon zest, and vanilla and stir well.
-Take care not to over beat the mixture or it will be too airy and may collapse.
+Add honey or agave nectar, lemon zest, and vanilla and stir well.
+Take care not to over beat mixture or it will be too airy and may collapse.

-Spread over the chilled crust and chill for a minimum of two hours, preferably overnight, until firm.
+Spread over chilled crust and chill for a minimum of 2 hours, preferably overnight, until firm.

-Remove the cheesecake from the tin onto a chopping board.
+Remove cheesecake from tin onto a cutting board.
 Take a sharp knife and briefly dip into hot water, then cut cheesecake into even-sized bars.

 Put warm lemon curd into a piping bag and drizzle over bars.

 Alternative Flavors of the Lemon Bars